Call us on +44 (0)20 7465 4300

 Frozen Embryos on Separation and Divorce

-Sarah Williams, Partner and Modern Family Law Expert in the Payne Hicks Beach Family Department, addresses the difficult but necessary topic of embryo storage and use for couples, who embarked on IVF in the hope to create their family, but are now facing separation and divorce.
+Our Modern Family Law team lay out key points separating couples need to consider to addresses the difficult but necessary topic of embryo storage and use for couples, who embarked on IVF in the hope to create their family, but are now facing separation and divorce.

 • Dealing with frozen embryos on separation and divorce is a complex area of law.